 My debut collection of poetry, A Man Runs into a Woman, was launched on 10 August, 2012 by Hue & Cry Press.
+The book is a finalist for best poetry book of the year in the 2013 New Zealand Post Book Awards.
 The book can be pre-ordered from the store on the Hue & Cry website or selected independent booksellers.

 About the Book